-If we are unable to find, effectively develop, mine, recover and sell adequate quantities of gold and silver, it is unlikely that the cash generated from our internal operations will suffice as a source of the liquidity necessary for anticipated working capital requirements.
+If we are unable to find, effectively develop, mine, recover and sell adequate quantities of gold and silver, or generate cash flows from our other precious metal-based activities (including, but not limited to, metals exploration, engineering, resource development, economic feasibility assessments, mineral production, metal processing and related ventures of environmentally friendly, and economically enhancing mining technologies), it is unlikely that the cash generated from our internal operations will suffice as a source of the liquidity necessary for anticipated working capital requirements.
 There is no assurance that the Company's initiatives to improve its liquidity and financial position will be successful.
 Accordingly, there is substantial risk that the Company will be unable to continue as a going concern.
 In the event of insolvency, liquidation, reorganization, dissolution or other winding up of the Company, the Company's creditors would be entitled to payment in full out of the Company's assets before holders of common stock would be entitled to any payment, and the claims on such assets may exceed the value of such assets.